Tirzepatide dosage chart for weight loss: Full titration schedule (2026)

 What’s the difference between compounded tirzepatide and Zepbound?

-Tirzepatide dosage starts with a low dose of 2.5 once weekly for the first 4 weeks.
+Tirzepatide dosage starts with a low dose of 2.5 weekly for the first 4 weeks.
 The lower dose helps reduce the risk of side effects while your body gets used to the medication.

 The dosage is increased to 5 mg once weekly for the next 4 weeks.
 If needed, the dosage is increased by 2.5 mg increments every 4 weeks until you reach the maintenance dose.
 The maximum dose is 15 mg once weekly.